lescx/v2.les.cx/content/articles/app-sources-grapheneos.md

 ## GrapheneOS's *Apps* App

--- To-Do --
+* Used automatically if you use GrapheneOS

 ## Accrescent

-And here we are… The app source with 12 apps.
+The app source with 12 apps.
 [Accrescent](https://accrescent.app/).

 Accrescent's focus is to have a modern code base with a focus on privacy and security.